geek/OAuth/README.md

 Please refer to the examples folder for a demonstration of using the server.
 The example uses connect, but the AuthServer doesn't actually have a dependency on anything outside of what ships with node.

-To use the basic example please navigate into the folder and run 'npm install'  This will download and install any mising modules.
-Also, you may need to run 'npm install auth-server' in the basic folder.
+To use the basic example please navigate into the folder and run ```npm install```  This will download and install any mising modules.
+Also, you may need to run ```npm install auth-server``` in the basic folder.
 For development I have used 'npm link' instead of using the package posted at npm.
 Below are some manual steps you can run to check the authorization code grant type.

-1. Make a get request to 'http://localhost:8001/oauth/authorize?client_id=1&response_type=code&redirect_uri=http://google.com&scope=profile'
+1. Make a get request to ```http://localhost:8001/oauth/authorize?client_id=1&response_type=code&redirect_uri=http://google.com&scope=profile```
-2. Using the output from #1 make another request with the code to 'http://localhost:8001/oauth/token?client_id=1&grant_type=authorization_code&code=[THE CODE FROM STEP 1]&client_secret=what'
+2. Using the output from #1 make another request with the code to ```http://localhost:8001/oauth/token?client_id=1&grant_type=authorization_code&code=[THE CODE FROM STEP 1]&client_secret=what```
-3. Using curl make a POST request with the Authorization header passing in the access token: 'curl http://localhost:8001/api/test -d "" -H "Authorization: Bearer [ACCESS TOKEN GOES HERE]"'
+3. Using curl make a POST request with the Authorization header passing in the access token: ```curl http://localhost:8001/api/test -d "" -H "Authorization: Bearer [ACCESS TOKEN GOES HERE]"```

 ## Spec discussion